Docker Hands-on training#

 && mv /salmon-*/lib/* /usr/lib/

-Solution: Update the Dockerfile to have the following content:
+Update the Dockerfile to also have the lines from above, remove the line with ENTRYPOINT

 docker images

-if you used the same name and tag you should notice that even if names are the same, images will have different ID.
+If you used the same name and tag you should notice that even if names are the same, images will have different image ID.

-in case this fails, pleas try this alternative:
+In case this fails, please try this alternative:

 docker run nextflow/rnaseq-nf salmon --version